Island Conservation: South America

 In 2009 Chile, Island Conservation initiated formal collaborations with CONAF, the country's protected areas agency, to further restoration of islands under their administration.
 In January 2014, the Choros Island Restoration Project was completed benefiting the Humboldt penguin, Peruvian diving petrel, and the local eco-tourism industry.
-The focus of future work includes the Humboldt Penguin National Reserve and the Juan Fernández Archipelago.
+The focus of future work includes the Humboldt Penguin National Reserve and the Juan Fernández Archipelago, where technology developed by Wildlife Drones is being used to support conservation efforts.
+This includes tracking endangered species and collecting ecological data across challenging terrains.

-Conservation Innovation
+Conservation innovation

 From its earliest days, Island Conservation has prided itself on innovating its tools and approach to eradication projects.
 Island Conservation implemented its first helicopter-based aerial broadcast eradication on Anacapa Island in 2001 refining technology developed in New Zealand for agriculture and pest control, this has been replicated on more than 10 international island restoration projects since.
 Island Conservation has developed practices for holding native species in captivity for re-release and mitigating risks to species, including the successful capture and release of endemic mice on Anacapa and hawks on Pinzon.